DevOps-With-Hammad/Pharma/README.md

-# PharmaSupplyChain
+# 💊 PharmaSupplyChain

-An advanced Django-based project that aims to streamline the pharmaceutical supply chain across pharmacies and suppliers.
-It provides secure access for different user types such as pharmacists, suppliers, admins, and customers.
+A Django-based system that streamlines pharmaceutical supply chain operations between pharmacies and suppliers.
+It provides secure access for pharmacists, suppliers, admins, and customers.

 ---

 ## 🚀 Features

-- User authentication & authorization (pharmacist, supplier, admin, customer)
+- User authentication and role-based authorization
-- Pharmacy & supplier onboarding and verification
+- Pharmacy and supplier onboarding with verification
-- Medication management & categorization
+- Medication and category management
-- Inventory control per pharmacy
+- Per-pharmacy inventory control
-- Supplier offers and deals
+- Supplier offers and discounts
-- Order processing between pharmacies and suppliers
+- Order management between pharmacies and suppliers
-- Shipment tracking
+- Shipment tracking with delivery zones
-- Area-based delivery with customizable shipping costs
+- Customizable shipping costs by area
-- Notifications system
+- System notifications
-- Action logging with audit trails
+- Audit logging for system transparency

 ---